winleafs/Winleafs/README.md

 - [Screen mirror](https://www.youtube.com/watch?v=iT_jQnQLVQA)

 ## Troubleshooting
 If you are experiencing problems, try deleting the settings file from %appdata%/Winleafs.
 Note: this removes all settings and schedules.
+Otherwise, you can create an issue [here](https://github.com/winleafs/Winleafs/issues/new/choose) and we will get back to you as soon as possible.

 ## Projects and APIs used